#cut50 is a national bipartisan initiative to reduce the number of people in our prisons and jails while making our communities safer.

 We have a once-in-a-generation opportunity to reform a criminal justice system that has grown too big, too unfair, and too brutal.
-We catalyze new and unlikely partnerships, elevate proven solutions, amplify the voices of those directly impacted by the system, and popularize a new narrative of justice, redemption, and transformation.
+We catalyze new and unlikely partnerships, elevate proven solutions, amplify the voices of those directly impacted by the system, and popularize a new, humanizing narrative of justice, redemption, and transformation.

 The Dream Corps helps cutting-edge initiatives grow big enough to impact millions of lives.
 We support economic, environmental and criminal justice innovators – all under one roof.
 Our shared platform helps leaders create synergies, leapfrog obstacles and maximize impact.
 View our 2015 Year-End Report here.